ThornyFFXI/tTimers/README.md

 # tTimers
 Displays time remaining on buffs and debuffs you've cast, as well as the recast timers for your spells and abilities.

+## Installation
+Download the release zip(**on the right sidebar, do not click code..download as zip**).
+Extract directly to your Ashita directory(the folder with ashita-cli.exe in it!).
+Everything should fall into place.
+Load the addon with **/addon load tTimers**.

 ## Commands

 **/tt**<br>